A-Pot/TCN/README.md

 }
 ```

-## Quadrant Sequence Experiment
+## Quadrant Problem Experiment

-To increase my own understanding, I've created this fork to add my own experiment that puts forward the following sequence prediction problem:
+To help my understanding, I've created this fork to add my own additional experiment that puts forward the following sequence prediction problem:

 Suppose there are coordinates $(x_1,y_1)$, $(x_2, y_2)$, ... $(x_n, y_n)$ that correspond to $n$ characters depending on which plane the coordinate resides in: